 Individuals with special needs are entitled to the same rights as everyone else.
 If Paul and Hava are capable of being married under the law, then they should not be denied the ability to live together as a married couple.

-Written by , Estate Planning, Elder Law, and Special Needs Planning Attorney.
-Shared with permission from his blog at: http://www.vjrussolaw.com
+Written by Vincent J. Russo, Estate Planning, Elder Law, and Special Needs Planning Attorney.
+Shared with permission from his blog at: https://www.vjrussolaw.com